chshzh/memfault-nrf7002dk/README.md

 ## Memory Layout

 This project uses a custom partition layout optimized for Memfault operation and Wi-Fi connectivity on the nRF7002DK.

+The values below are generated from `build/partitions.yml` in the latest build.

 ### Internal Flash Layout (1MB)